fetchai/wallet-browser-extension/README.md

 ### Run Cosmos locally

 - Run a local instance of GAIA, with an account with a currency called "stake" specified in the genesis file.
+- This can be achieved by following the installation instructions [here](https://hub.cosmos.network/master/gaia-tutorials/installation.html), and then these instructions for [starting](https://hub.cosmos.network/master/gaia-tutorials/deploy-testnet.html) a node.
-- Ensure the Cosmos RPC is started on the correct port as follows
+- Ensure the Cosmos RPC is started on the correct port by modifying the final command as follows

 ```
 gaiad start --rpc.laddr tcp://0.0.0.0:26657